Affected by Gambling

 -

-Do you feel angry, resentful, hurt or betrayed?
+Do you feel angry, hurt, betrayed or confused?

 -